As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Then generate a

-cookbook in the chef-playground/cookbooks
+users cookbook in the chef-playground/cookbooks directory.

 Chef Development Kit: